 Biopharmaceutical companies that are developing potential therapeutics and vaccines to combat COVID-19, including BioNTech SE, have experienced significant volatility in the price of their securities upon publication of preclinical and clinical data as well as news about their development programs.
-For example, from the start of 2021 through June 30, 2022, the closing sales price of the ADSs representing our ordinary shares on the Nasdaq Global Select Market ranged from \$85.73 to \$447.23, with significant volatility occurring shortly after announcements related to regulatory and purchase announcements related to our COVID-19 vaccine and to other COVID-19 vaccines.
+For example, from the start of 2021 through September 30, 2022, the closing sales price of the ADSs representing our ordinary shares on the Nasdaq Global Select Market ranged from \$85.73 to \$447.23, with significant volatility occurring shortly after announcements related to regulatory and purchase announcements related to our COVID-19 vaccine and to other COVID-19 vaccines.
 Additionally, we have observed the trading price of the ADSs respond significantly to news and statements by us, government agencies, competing vaccine developers, financial analysts or others relating to other COVID-19 vaccines and COVID-19 therapeutics and the pandemic generally, even in cases in which we believe the news does not affect our business or vaccine specifically.
-Given the attention being paid to the COVID-19 pandemic and the public scrutiny of COVID-19 development and commercialization announcements, and given that our COVID-19 vaccine is among the first vaccines to receive emergency use authorization, we expect that the public announcements we and Pfizer intend to make in the coming months regarding additional supply agreements and any news regarding manufacturing and distribution of our COVID-19 vaccine or unanticipated side effects of our COVID-19 vaccine, whether or not accurate, will attract significant attention and scrutiny and that, as a result, the price of the ADSs representing our ordinary shares likely will continue to be volatile.
+Given the attention being paid to the COVID-19 pandemic and the public scrutiny of COVID-19 development and commercialization announcements, and given that our COVID-19 vaccine is currently among the primary vaccines being used worldwide any news regarding manufacturing, supply and distribution of our COVID-19 vaccine or unanticipated side effects of our COVID-19 vaccine, whether or not accurate, will attract significant attention and scrutiny and that, as a result, the price of the ADSs representing our ordinary shares likely will continue to be volatile.